Chose: Chose in possession

 A chose in possession refers to a bundle of rights and remedies (which in England are inextricably linked) of an object of tangible personal property that can be physically possessed by the owner and can be transferred by delivery.
 Relation, or rather, capacity of control and apparent dominion is required as the foundation of the alleged chose in possession.
 This is impossible with incorporeal rights.
 Possession and possession-based techniques are of little relevance to modern financial markets, but still play a substantial role in commercial and retail lending.
 Therefore a chose in possession denotes not only the right to enjoy or possess a thing, but also the actual or constructive enjoyment of it.
 The possession may be absolute or qualified.
 It is absolute when the person is fully and completely the proprietor or owner of the thing; it is qualified when he "has not an exclusive right, or not a permanent right, but a right that may sometimes subsist and at other times not subsist", as in the case of animals ferae naturae ("of a feral nature", or wild).
 A chose in possession is freely transferable by delivery.
-Previous to the Married Women's Property Act of 1882, a wife's choses in possession became vested in her husband immediately upon her marriage, while her choses in action did not belong to her husband until he had converted them to possession.
+Previous to the Married Women's Property Act 1882, a wife's choses in possession became vested in her husband immediately upon her marriage, while her choses in action did not belong to her husband until he had converted them to possession.
 However, this difference is now practically obsolete.

 In practice, there is little difference between the utility of a chose in possession and a chose in action, outside of insolvency.
 However, a Chose in possession is particularly important in view of insolvency as the possessory right of the asset allows for enforcement of security irrespective of the solvency of the company.
 Where an asset is (1) unique and cannot be replicated, such as shares in a company amounting to board control; (2) a proprietary interest wherein account of profits of the original owed item; or (3) procedural remedies; exist, a chose in possession will be crucial in enforcement.